UnifyID/unifyid-ios-sdk/README.md

-# Get Started with UnifyID iOS SDK
+# Getting Started with the UnifyID iOS SDK

 ## Prerequisites